-The Jewish Press has a bi-weekly feature in which questions are asked to a group of rabbis.
-Rabbi Marc D. Angel is one of the respondents and here are his answers to several of the recent questions.
+The Jewish Press newspaper has a bi-weekly feature in which a group of rabbis are requested to respond to the editor's questions.
+One of the respondents is Rabbi Marc D. Angel, and here are his answers to some of the recent questions.

 At 3 a.m., the train to Washington D.C. stopped in Stamford.
 I boarded with many congregants.
 I marched in the front row with Martin Luther King, Jr., and then watched him as he delivered his “I have a Dream” speech.
 It was an important moment not only in Black and U.S. history, but also in Jewish history.
 The next year, when Congress passed the Civil Rights Act of 1964, the Jews were beneficiaries of newfound rights, along with African Americans.

 Our National Scholar, Rabbi Hayyim Angel, published a new Book Review in Tradition (the journal of the Rabbinical Council of America) discussing the interface between religious Bible study and archaeology.

 The core of Jewish liturgy traces back to the early rabbinic period.
 Over the centuries, Sephardim and Ashkenazim developed different nuances in their prayer liturgies.
 It is valuable to learn about the differences that emerged, to see how rabbinic interpretations and cultures shaped the religious experiences underlying prayer.